Brian's Guide to

 Pedestrians must cross street

-Posted where the sidewalk is closed (i.e. for construction) and directs pedestrians to use the sidewalk across the street in the direction indicated.
+Posted where the sidewalk is closed (e.g. for construction) and directs pedestrians to use the sidewalk across the street in the direction indicated.

 Water protection area